What is multiple myeloma?

 - Frequent urination

 Amyloidosis is a rare disease that causes the buildup of protein fibers in tissues and organs.
-Patients can present with symptoms similar to myeloma, but may also present with:
+Symptoms are similar to myeloma, but may also include:

 - Shortness of breath from cardiac disease

 - Gastrointestinal symptoms like abdominal pain and diarrhea

 Also known as plasmacytoid or lymphoplasmacytoid lymphoma, Waldenstrom's macroglobulinemia’s symptoms are similar to those of myeloma, except that bone pain and fractures are very rare.
 Symptoms include: